-- Analyze the formal assessment rubric results for students in relation to the content-specific learning goal(s) and identify and describe patterns and/or trends of student errors, skills, and understandings for the group or whole class and, in addition, for the 3 students that represent a range of performance.
+- Analyze the formal assessment rubric results for students in relation to the content-specific learning goal(s) and ELD goal(s), if appropriate, and identify and describe patterns and/or trends of student errors, skills, and understandings for the group or whole class and, in addition, for the 3 students that represent a range of performance.
 Cite evidence from the assessment responses submitted for the 3 students. - 3.
-What did the results from the formal assessment tell you about what was most and least effective about your instructional approach(es) in helping students achieve the learning goal(s)? - 4.
-For those students whose achievement did not yet meet the content-specific learning goal(s) on the formal assessment, what do you need to do next instructionally to meet their content learning and language development needs? - 5.
+What did the results from the formal assessment tell you about what was most and least effective about your instructional approach(es) in helping students achieve the learning goal(s) and ELD goals, if appropriate? - 4.
+For those students whose achievement did not yet meet the content-specific learning goal(s) and ELD goal(s), if appropriate, on the formal assessment, what do you need to do next instructionally to meet their content learning and language development needs? - 5.
 Based on the rubric: - a.
 What detailed feedback did you provide to - the whole class? - Student 1? - Student 2? - Student 3? - b.
 How will you assist the whole class and these individuals to use this rubricspecific feedback to revise their work and/or take next steps to advance their learning?